 If you will have already finished school when you apply, please see the page for post-qualification applications.

-Medical students also need to meet the University's pre-medical requirements, including a satisfactory enhanced Disclosure and Barring check (or equivalent).
-More information is available in the Medicine course information under Entry Requirements.
+You also need to meet the University's pre-medical requirements, including a satisfactory enhanced Disclosure and Barring (DBS) check (or equivalent).
+You can find full details in Medicine course information under Entry Requirements.

 |Preparartory reading and basic science concepts||Key terms and concepts which all lecturers in the main first year medical courses will expect you to be at least familiar with|

 |Experience for Medicine during the Covid 19 pandemic||Guidance from the Medical Schools Council for prospective Medicine students.
 See also our information about work experience on the Christ's Coronavirus disruptions page.|